Skip to main content

 (A) Purpose

-The university must ensure payroll costs, example, salary, wages, stipends and fringe benefits, that are charged to sponsored programs adhere to the effort reporting requirements in the office of management and budgets ("OMB") uniform guidance 2 C.F.R.
+The university must ensure payroll costs, example, salary, wages, stipends and fringe benefits, that are charged to sponsored programs adhere to the effort reporting standards in the office of management and budgets ("OMB") uniform guidance 2 C.F.R.
 200 Section 200.430.

 (B) Scope